magomimmo/modern-cljs/doc/tutorial-17.md

               (set-attr :value (format "%.2f" (calculate quantity price tax discount)))))
 ```

-Now we have to substitute the content of each `label` pertaining each
+Now we have to substitute the content of each `label` relating each
 input field with the corresponding error message when its value is
 invalid.
-As we learnt from the previous REPLing session with the
+As we learnt from the previous REPL session with the
 `sniptest` macro, to select a single `label` content we can use the
 `[[:label (attr= :for <input-name>)]]` selector.
 But what about the
 corresponding transformer?
 We want to transform the `content` of the
-`label` and set its `class ` to `"error"` only when the pertaining
+`label` and set its `class ` to `"error"` only when the related
 input field value is invalid, that is when there are error messages
 for it.